+//Check the password for length check = uppercase + lowercase + number + special;

 '''

-'Check the password for length

-check = uppercase + lowercase + number + special

-If length < 7 Then
+if (pwdlength < 7)

+{

-msg1 = "Make the password at least 7 characters long."
+msg1 = "Make the password at least 7 characters long. ";

-End If
+}

 '''

 We will now check each value of the test variables to see if they are equal to zero and if they are, we will make a recommendation to change the password for this consideration.